 Can my spouse not testify against me in Court?

 Yes, your spouse can choose to not testify against you in Court if you’ve been charged with second degree assault.
-However, there are some exception to this rule.
+However, there is some exception to this rule.
 Read more about marital privilege or spousal privilege in Maryland.
 A couple of the main points are your spouse can only invoke this privilege once in Maryland and you must be married at the time of your trial date.

-What is ‘Physical Injury’ for the purposes of second degree assault in Maryland?
+What is ‘Physical Injury’ for the purposes of second-degree assault in Maryland?